Oana4/homework.beetroot/homework_2/README.md

 Make a program with 2 numbers saved in separate variables a and b, then print the result for each of the following:

-Addition
+Addition,
-Subtraction
+Subtraction,
-Division
+Division,
-Multiplication
+Multiplication,
-Exponent (Power)
+Exponent (Power),
-Modulus
+Modulus,
-Floor division
+Floor division.